HPV Key Facts

 HPV & Relationships

 Studies in New Zealand and in the US show that HPV causes most throat cancers.
 It is recommended that throat tumours be tested for HPV.

 Smoking and alcohol can also cause throat cancer.

 HPV is transmitted to your mouth by oral sex.
 It may also be possible to get oral HPV in other ways.
 An increased number of oral sex partners increases your chances of catching an oral HPV infection.
 If you find out that you have an oral HPV infection, it does not necessarily mean that your partner was/is unfaithful or has had a large number of sexual partners.
 Many people with throat HPV cancer have only had a few oral sex partners.

-Genital HPV is so common that anyone who gives oral sex may be exposed to oral HPV.
+Genital HPV is so common that anyone who gives oral sex may be exposed to oral HPV during their life.
 HPV statistics in the United States show that around 10% of men and 3.6% of women have HPV in their mouths at any given time.
 Most people will clear the HPV infection on their own within a year, but in some people the HPV infection persists.

 Family and friends